Brutal Verschimmelt: History

 Over the years the record became a sought-after rarity.

 The album was released for a second time 1990 without telling the band.

-In January 2013 a new release was published as a double record under the title Und die Zukunft ist doch rot at Höhnie Records.
+In January 2013 a new release was published as a double record under the title Und die Zukunft ist doch rot (and the future is red after all) at Höhnie Records.

 Besides the original album the record contains also the demo tape as well as the a live recording from 25.
 February 1982.

 On the occasion of this re-release three of the original members decided to go on a Germany tour as Brutal Verschimmelt with nine concerts in June 2013.

+Also tours took place in 2014 (until July 12) and 2022 (until October 29).

+For the 2022 tour, the live LP Schlechtes von gestern (bad things from yesterday) was released with a live recording of the last concert of BV's early 80s phase (on double CD with reiisue of the 1983 LP).

+In the summer of 2024 – 40 years after the release of their first album – they produced their second studio LP entitled Alles frisch! (everything fresh).

+It was published by power-it-up from October 2024 as #298.

+They presented the songs from the new LP on their 4th Germany tour in october 2024.